Shawnigan Lake B & B

 Bamberton Provincial Park

 This park is a peaceful place to visit, located just to the south of Mill Bay.
 The park has good facilities and is popular with families.
+The beach is shallow, and on a hot summer day the ocean is warm enough for swimming!
 A 15-minute drive from the B&B.

 The Malahat Drive is a mountain highway between Victoria west and Mill Bay.
 It offers spectacular views of Finlayson Arm, Saanich Inlet, Patricia Bay, Saanich Peninsula and the greater region.
 There are two lookouts on the east side of the Malahat drive going north.
 Each offers unique views.
 A 20-minute drive to the south from the B&B.